allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 - Presentations from the [SEPA program](https://nihsepa.org/) project leaders

-  - [Teaching the Genome Generation](https://youtu.be/ce4nBjAfKKU) by Dr.Charlie Wray
+  - [Teaching the Genome Generation](https://youtu.be/ce4nBjAfKKU) by Dr. Charlie Wray

   - [Informatics and Data Science Projects at HudsonAlpha](https://youtu.be/yRDknL8YZm4) by Dr. Neil Lamb and team

-  - All about arsenic by Dr.Jane Disney
+  - All about arsenic by Dr. Jane Disney